 This comic has been a long time coming.
 And I mean a looong time.
 In 2004, Dark Horse Comics published a 3-part creator-owned miniseries by writer Mark Millar and artist Peter Gross.
 It was called CHOSEN.
-At this point in his career, Millar was riding high as the writer of Marvel’s Ultimate X-Men and The Ultimates, which were some of the hottest comics at the time.
+At this point in his career, Millar was riding high as the writer of Marvel’s Ultimate X-Men and The Ultimates, which were some of the hottest comics in the industry.
 And this title was some of his earliest creator-owned work, released along the same time as his other title WANTED.
-I got this book and enjoyed it, let me give it brief review.
+I got this book and enjoyed it, let me give it a brief review.

 Set in a small town in the midwest in the 1970’s, 12-year-old Jodie Christenson comes to discover that he is actually the 2nd coming of Jesus Christ.
-This is something his parents have known and prepared him for.
+This is something his parents have known and prepared for.
 This news reverberates throughout his small town and Jodie gains followers as he performs minor miracles.
 Only the local priest disbelieves Jodie’s status until Jodie is faced with the challenge of providing the ultimate miracle: raising the dead.

-But itself it was a rather understated but well-written slice-of-life tale, which lacked any of the “shock and awe” story tactics that Millar was known for at the time.
+By itself it was a rather understated but well-written slice-of-life tale, which lacked any of the “shock and awe” story tactics that Millar was known for at the time.
 But it did have a pretty dramatic PLOT TWIST at the end: